fuzzybritches0/solarfidget/README.md

 connect it to your computer.
 Open the serial monitor.
 Compile and upload the programme to the Arduino.
 Wait for the Arduino to reset and start.
 Look at the serial monitor and note down the **calibration values**.

-Now, open the file:
-`arduino-solarfidget/arduino-solarfidget.ino` and find the follwoing
+Now, in the file:
-line:
+`arduino-solarfidget/arduino-solarfidget.ino` find the follwoing line:

 ```
 #define SERIAL_DEBUG